Immigration judge grants bond to Massachusetts teen arrested on his way to volleyball practice

 “We’re optimistic that he’ll have a future in the United States,” she said.

-A federal judge considering Gomes da Silva’s request to be released while his immigration case proceeds has given the government until June 16 to respond and has ordered that Gomes da Silva not be moved out of Massachusetts without 48 hours’ notice given to the court.
-The government sought permission Wednesday to move Gomes da Silva to a detention facility in a different New England state, Nice said, a move his lawyers opposed because they feared it would delay the immigration hearing.
+A federal judge considering Gomes da Silva’s request to be released while his immigration case proceeds has given the government until June 16 to respond and ordered that Gomes da Silva not be moved out of Massachusetts without 48 hours’ notice given to the court.
+The government sought permission Wednesday to move Gomes da Silva to a detention facility in a different New England state, Nice said.
 A judge quickly denied the request.

 "I love my son.
 We need Marcelo back home.
-It's no family without him," João Paulo Gomes Pereira said in a video released Wednesday by his son's attorney.
+It's no family without him," João Paulo Gomes Pereira said in a video released Wednesday.
 "We love America.
 Please, bring my son back."

+The video showed the family in the teen’s bedroom.
+Gomes da Silva's sister describes watching movies with her brother and enjoying food he cooks for her: “I miss everything about him.”

 Students at Milford High staged a walkout Monday to protest his detainment.
 Other supporters wore white and packed the stands of the high school gymnasium Tuesday night, when the volleyball team dedicated a match to their missing teammate.